A Frontline Activist and a Singularly Joyful Human Being

 James Esseks, co-counsel on the Windsor case for the American Civil Liberties Union, said, “I remember Edie saying that if she had to lose Thea, she would make something of it.
 And she did — not only a change in the law but she became a symbolic face so every American could better understand same-sex relationships.
 She turned a personal tragedy into a triumph for all LGBT people.”

 Columbia University law professor Suzanne Goldberg, who at Lambda was co-counsel for the defendants in the 2003 Lawrence v.
-Texas case that ended anti-sodomy laws in the US and among those who submitted an amicus brief in the Windsor case, said before the service, “In addition to being beautiful, committed, and funny, she was fiercely brilliant.”
+Texas case that ended anti-sodomy laws in the US and was among those who submitted an amicus brief in the Windsor case, said before the service, “In addition to being beautiful, committed, and funny, she was fiercely brilliant.”
 Goldberg recalled, “She said she’d read every word of my brief and proceeded to stun me.
 Many lawyers don’t even do that.”

 Judith Kasen-Windsor, married to Edie just shy of one year, bravely led the speakers at the service.